GabrielConforto/GabrielConforto/README.md

 - 🧠 Working with Burp, Linux distros, OSINT
 - ⚡ I am very interested in DIY projects
 - 📖 Very eager to read and learn new things
-- 🌎 Always trying to make the world a better place anyway I can
+- 🌎 Always trying to make the world a better place any way I can

 ---